AdobeDocs/experience-platform.en/help/destinations/ui/export-arrays-calculated-fields.md

 This is a beta program.
 Contact your Adobe representative to get access to the functionality.

-Go through the activation steps for cloud storage destinations and get to the Mapping step.
+Progress through the activation steps for cloud storage destinations and get to the Mapping step.

 # How to export calculated fields